tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/receipts_delivery_two_steps.rst

 where the products that are being picked need to be selected based on their receipt date or expiration date.

-Odoo is configured by default to :ref:`receive and deliver goods in one step
+CoquiAPPs is configured by default to :ref:`receive and deliver goods in one step
 <inventory/receipts_delivery_one_step>`, so the settings need to be changed in order to utilize
 two-step receipts and deliveries.
 Incoming and outgoing shipments do not need to be set to have the same steps.
 For example, products can be received in two steps, but shipped in one step.
 In the